The Problem

 ln 2018, Local Land Services in Berry collected 32 fox scats from the Shoalhaven region.

-These scats were analysed to determine the diet of the foxes.
-The results showed that foxes were predating on Eastern Grey Kangaroo, Long-nosed Bandicoot, Rat sp, Swamp Wallaby, Brushtail Possum, Rabbit, Wombat, Ringtail Possum, Echidna, Eastern Pygmy Possum and Sugar Gliders.
-Local professional shooters have shot over 650 foxes in that last 5 years.
+These scats were analyzed to determine the diet of the foxes.
+The results showed that foxes were predating on Eastern Grey Kangaroo, Long-nosed Bandicoot, Rat, Swamp Wallaby, Brushtail Possum, Rabbit, Wombat, Ringtail Possum, Echidna, Eastern Pygmy Possum and Sugar Gliders.
 Photographs of foxes that were shot were eating native wildlife.
-These animals were a bandicoot, carpet python, brush-tailed possum, frogs, young wallaby, young wombat, king parrot, sugar glider, eeland wood ducks.
+These animals were a bandicoot, carpet python, brush-tailed possum, frogs, young wallaby, young wombat, king parrot, sugar glider, elland wood ducks.
 Foxes are also good tree climbers and so are a threat to tree dwelling animals. |

 Shoalhaven Landcare use a number of controls, including baiting, shooting and trapping.